ellefamkar/react-wether-app/README.md

 ## Overview

 Thanks for checking out my weather app project which was inspired by [SheCodes React](https://www.shecodes.io/).
-This is under construction!
-So let's check it in a few days when it is completed! and enjoy it!

-Remember that "Every day is a learning day", so let's checkout the requirements to start such project
+Remember that "Every day is a learning day" and try to learn from everyone!

  ### Screenshot

 ![](./src/images/screenshot-desktop.png)
 ![](./src/images/screenshot-tablet.png)
 ![](./src/images/screenshot-mobile.png)

 ### Links